Sielinski/speed/README.md

 Intuitively, we know the harder that a rider pedals, the faster they go.
 But there are multiple other factors that could affect speed.
 If a rider is climbing a hill, for example, much of their power is needed to overcome gravity.
 A rider who is standing&mdash;not sitting&mdash;is able to generate greater torque on the pedals, but their overall pedal stroke may be less efficient.

-To understand the relationship between speed and these&mdash;and others&mdash;factors, I built a linear model to predict a rider's speed based on the data recorded by a Garmin Edge.
+To understand the relationship between speed and these&mdash;and other&mdash;factors, I built a linear model to predict a rider's speed based on the data recorded by a Garmin Edge.